lipp/zbus/README.md

 The method part (first part) is required, all arguments to registration calls are further parts in the multi-part message.

 ### registration-response
-A registration-response is a (zeromq) message.
+A registration-response is a multi-part message.

 **In case of error, it has two parts**:
 <table border="1">